-- I share a small home with Joan and three kitties (Taffy, Oreo, and Bernie).
-We used to have two other cats, Butterscotch and Peppermint.
+- I share a small home with Joan and two rather old kitties (Taffy and Oreo).
+We used to have three other cats,

-- I want to retire to Marquette, or Duluth.
-Joan doesn’t; claims they’re too cold.
+- I wanted to retire to Marquette, or Duluth.
+Joan didn’t; claims they’re too cold.
+She might be right.

 - I watch Lakers.
 (No, not the basketball team: Boats.)

 - I’m a Vietnam vet: Signal Corps communications center in Pleiku [SSDP].
 Before that, I was stationed at Fort Baker (California), Fort Huachuca (Arizona), Fort Gordon (Georgia), and Fort Knox (Kentucky, of course, silly).
 This list is in reverse order, and it leaves off Fort Lewis and Fort Dix, both of which were transient stations.

 - I’m a life member of the League of American Bicyclists.
 (The plaque says League of American Wheelmen, which is the name I actually prefer.
 Water over the dam.)